NASA-AMMOS/DataDrive-CommandLine/README.md

 -   Ex: `./ddrv subscribe -p [ocs_package_name] -o [output_directory_path_here] -r -x [regex_filter] --plugin-path [path_to_script]`
 -   `--plugin-path` flag's value should be an absolute path to your script.
--   Please reference <https://github.jpl.nasa.gov/MIPL/DataDrive-CommandLine/tree/master/src/plugin_examples> for example scripts that you can take inspiration from.
+-   Please the `src/plugin_examples` folder for example scripts that you can take inspiration from.
 -   You must inherit from `DdPlugin` class and implement `processItem` function.

 ## Unit Test